UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Interactive_Jobs.md

 You will be granted an interactive shell after running a command that checks with the scheduler whether the resources you wish to use in your tests/analysis are available.
+Interactive sessions are requested using the qrsh command.
 It typically takes the form:

 ```
 qrsh -pe mpi 8 -l mem=512M,h_rt=2:00:00 -now no